toby3d/hugo/webmonetization/README.md

 ---
 ```

-Use the false value to force the current page monetization to be disabled (if the site is monetized globally):
+Use the `false` value to force disable the current page monetization (if the site is monetized
+globally):

 ```markdown
 ---